 The Index was introduced in an event – The Index Preview – then properly released in the Glast Gambit update as part of Nidus’s shitty quest.
 But even though it was awful in the quest, it turns out the Index is a really good farming spot, capable of being finished in about 5-7 minutes if you bring along a Tigris shotgun or something.

 The only catch with the Index is that you need to put money in first.
 To enter, you have to bet a certain amount and you have to score a certain number of points.
 The lowest level costs 45,000 credits, but if you win and score your target number of points (in this case, 25), you get 120,000 credits back.
-The harder difficulties offer rewards of 195,000 and 275,000 credits, but you have to score 50 and 100 points respectively, so it’s often quicker just to do the ‘bronze investment’ and go from there.
+The harder difficulties offer rewards of 195,000 and 275,000 credits, but you have to score 75 and 100 points respectively and have added ‘negatives’, so it’s often quicker just to do the ‘bronze investment’ and go from there unless you’re kitted out for it.

 The enemies are all various Corpus minibosses – a super-powered Osprey or two, a Hyena, a Bursa and some interesting Corpus humans, including one who disguises as friendly players.
 But electricity and magnetic damage are handy here and they’re not that hard to kill at low levels.